ygtakky/patika-bootcamp-case/README.md

 - This site was done mainly with React, Redux Toolkit, antd and react-router-dom

+- This site is done for the Eçözüm Bootcamp case study.

 # Demo of the website

 ![demo gif](https://github.com/ygtakky/patika-bootcamp-case/blob/master/demo.gif)